LukeGrahamLandry/franca/devlog.md

 and `MAP_EXECUTABLE` isn't the same as `PROT_EXEC`(the former says `This flag is ignored.`). hmmm `MAP_EXECUTABLE = 4096` so like its gotta just be calling the macos version instead of the linux version in #target_os. fuck. yeah i forgor that i `comptime_os: Os = .macos,` dumbass.

+todo: it might not find dlopen because its actually `dlopen@@<some insane garbage>` like apples's opendir.

 ## (Sep 14)